pangaeaw/docs/planningtest.md

-# Banking Technology Planning Guideline
+# Planning Guideline

 ## Purpose

-The Banking Department sticks to a quarterly planning cadence in delivering change on the Banking Tech Products.
+The ...
+Department sticks to a quarterly planning cadence in delivering change on the Banking Tech Products.
 This repository tracks the delivery and evidence collection process for.

 Key changes to become effective with FY 256/27: